ED-IP/Milestone-4-project/README.md

 - Change the typography for the main heading in the Introduction section
 - Add a link to Register user in the Login user section
 - Adjust the animation for the SlideShow in the intro section
+- Rremove the "Home" option from the mobile navigation menu

 ## Deployment